ronaldbok/Hardening-Servers/README.md

 REQUIREMENTS:
 Powershell Needs to be run in Administrative mode.
-PowerShell execution policy must be configured to allow script execution; for example, with a command such as the following:
+PowerShell execution policy must be configured to allow script execution.
+For example, with a command such as the following:
         -Set-ExecutionPolicy RemoteSigned

 Explenation: